Out of Touch: Certifications

+Music video

+A video was made for the song, including scenes with Hall and Oates inside a gigantic drum set, which Oates bangs an equally gigantic bass drum pedal into, and from which both escape at the end of the video.
+The video also features the words "Big Bam Boom" in gigantic letters, with Hall and Oates dancing inside the two O's.

 Uniting Nations version

 English dance music act Uniting Nations covered "Out of Touch" and released it as their debut single on November 15, 2004.
 This version peaked at number seven on the UK Singles Chart in January 2005 and remained in the top 75 for 21 weeks.
-Elsewhere, the cover reached number one in Romania—where it was the highest-selling single of 2005—and became a top-ten hit in Finland, Ireland, the Netherlands, and Norway.
-The vocals on the recording were done by vocalist and session artist Jinian Wilde.
+Elsewhere, the cover reached number one in Romania—where it was the most successful single of 2005—and became a top-10 hit in Finland, Ireland, the Netherlands, and Norway.
+The vocals on the recording were performed by vocalist and session artist Jinian Wilde.

 Music video

 The music video for the song features actors Paul Spicer, Charleene Rena, Hayley-Marie Coppin, Sophie Lovell Anderson, Daniela Martins, a participant of French Big Brother Secret Story, and one unidentified woman playing strip poker.
+The women realise Spicer is cheating by wearing an in-ear monitor which leads to a CCTV room with cameras watching the girls and their cards.
+The video continues with the women getting their own back, and Spicer losing his trousers during the poker game.
+The video ends with Spicer running out the room with his hair ruffled in his briefs, looking embarrassed, while the girls pop champagne corks and continue partying.